raspberrypilearning/surprise-animation/en/step_1.md

 ### Get inspiration

 You will make design decisions and think of a story for your animation with a surprise.
-Think about what your story might be as you explore example projects in the 'Surprise! animation — Examples' Scratch studio to get more ideas: https://scratch.mit.edu/studios/29075822/
+Think about what your story might be, and to get more ideas, **See inside** example projects in the 'Surprise! animation — Examples' Scratch studio: https://scratch.mit.edu/studios/29075822/

 The animation has four stages:
 + Setup